khalifaali/groupMeToGooglePhotos/README.md

 <br><code>gp.select_group_messages()</code>

 <h3>Display groupchat messages</h3>
 You will need to call select_group_messages() before you call this method. once you do this, some of the messages will display( ~100 for the default limit I set ) will display.
+The function will return True if there are more messages that can be loaded.
 I will allow you to set limits when I have some more time, this is what I used for testing.
 <br><code>gp.load_group_messages()</code>